tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 ### What Tendermint expects from the Application

 Let $p$ and $q$ be two different correct proposers in rounds $r_p$ and $r_q$ respectively, in height $h$.
-Let $s_{p,h-1}$ (resp. $s_{q,h-1}$) be $p$'s (resp. $q$'s) Application's state committed for height $h-1$.
+Let $s_{p,h-1}$ be $p$'s Application's state committed for height $h-1$.
 Let $v_p$ (resp. $v_q$) be the block that $p$'s (resp. $q$'s) Tendermint passes on to the Application via `RequestPrepareProposal` as proposer of round $r_p$ (resp $r_q$), height $h$.
 Let $v'_p$ (resp. $v'_q$) the possibly modified block $p$'s (resp. $q$'s) Application returns via `ResponsePrepareProposal` to Tendermint.

-The value $p$ proposes can differ in two different rounds where $p$ is the proposer.
+The value proposed by $p$ can differ in two different rounds where $p$ is the proposer.

-* Property 1 [`PrepareProposal`, header-changes] When the blockchain is in "same-block execution" mode,
+* Property 1 [`PrepareProposal`, header-changes] When the blockchain is in same-block execution mode,
   $p$'s Application can change the following parameters in `ResponsePrepareProposal`:
   _AppHash_, _ConsensusParams_, _ValidatorUpdates_.

 Parameters _AppHash_, _ConsensusParams_, and _ValidatorUpdates_ are used by Tendermint to compute various hashes in the block header that will finally be part of the proposal.

-* Property 2 [`PrepareProposal`, no-header-changes] When the blockchain is in "next-block execution" mode, $p$'s Application cannot make any changes to the following parameters in `ResponsePrepareProposal`:
+* Property 2 [`PrepareProposal`, no-header-changes] When the blockchain is in next-block execution mode, $p$'s Application cannot make any changes to the following parameters in `ResponsePrepareProposal`:
   _AppHash_, _ConsensusParams_, _ValidatorUpdates_.

-In practical terms, Property 2 means that Tendermint will ignore those parameters in `ResponsePrepareProposal`.
+In practical terms, Property 2 implies that Tendermint will ignore those parameters in `ResponsePrepareProposal`.

 * Property 3 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes $p$ and $q$, if $q$'s Tendermint calls `RequestProcessProposal` on $v'_p$,
   $q$'s Application returns Accept in `ResponseProcessProposal`.

-Property 3 makes sure that blocks proposed by correct processes will always pass the receiving process's `ProcessProposal` check.
+Property 3 makes sure that blocks proposed by correct processes _always_ pass the correct receiving process's `ProcessProposal` check.
-On the other hand, if there is a bug in `PrepareProposal` or `ProcessProposal` (or in both), strictly speaking, this makes all processes that hit the bug byzantine.
-This is a problem in practice, as very often (always?) the validators are running the Application from the same codebase, so potencially _all_ would likely hit the bug at the same time.
+On the other hand, if there is a deterministic bug in `PrepareProposal` or `ProcessProposal` (or in both), strictly speaking, this makes all processes that hit the bug byzantine.
+This is a problem in practice, as very often validators are running the Application from the same codebase, so potentially _all_ would likely hit the bug at the same time.
 This would result in most (or all) processes prevoting `nil`, with the serious consequences on Tendermint's liveness that this entails.

 * Property 4 [`ProcessProposal`, determinism-1]: For any correct process $p$, and any arbitrary block $v'$,